jhollinger/occams-record/README.md

 **More powerful queries & eager loading**

-* Customize your SQL when eager loading associations.
+* Customize the SQL used to eager load associations.
 * Use `ORDER BY` with `find_each`/`find_in_batches`.
-* Use `find_each`/`find_in_batches` with raw SQL queries.
+* Use `find_each`/`find_in_batches` with raw SQL.
-* Eager load when quering with raw SQL.
+* Eager load associations when you're writing raw SQL.
-* Use raw SQL to eager load into an ad hoc association.
+* Create & eager load ad hoc associations using raw SQL.

 [Look over the speed and memory measurements yourself!](https://github.com/jhollinger/occams-record/wiki/Measurements) OccamsRecord achieves all of this by making some very specific trade-offs: